MLPlatformWebsite/website/_pages/homepage.md

             They enable efficient translation of these NN frameworks, allowing them to run efficiently – without modification – across Arm Cortex-A CPUs, Arm Mali GPUs and the Arm ML processor.

+            Additionally, the Arm MLIA provides insights on how ML models will perform on Arm early in the model development cycle.
       - format: image
         style: null
         alt: ML Platform flow chart image